arnolanglade/arnolanglade.github.io/site/collections/_posts/2022-09-12-command-bus-design-pattern.md

 tags: [command-bus, design-patterns, command]
 ---

-**Note:** Before reading this blog post, if you don’t know what a command and a command handler are, I advise you to first read [this blog post](http://arnolanglade.github.io/command-handler-patterns.html) I wrote about those design patterns.
-It will help you to understand this new article.
+**Note:** Before reading this blog post, if you don’t know what a command and a command handler are, I advise you to first read the blog post I've written about those design patterns.
+It will help you to understand this new article:

+{% include blog-post-link.html url='/command-handler-patterns.html' image='command-handler/command-handler.webp' title='Command and command handler design pattern' %}

 ## What is a bus?